sashi0034/angel-lsp/README.md

 # Freatures

 - Syntax Highlight for AngelScript
+- Type Checking
 - Go to Definition
 - Peek References
 - Symbol Rename
 - Symbol Completions
-- Type Checking
+- Snippets

-Note: Still in the early stages of development, many features of AngelScript are not fully supported
+Note: Since it is still under development, many features of AngelScript are not fully supported.

 ---